-When we eat nuts and seeds and phytosterols find their way in our ever flowing waste stream, our trash-picking enterocytes in our gut lining throw them in their bins along with actual cholesterol.
-Their bins can only hold so much, though, before they have to go empty it into the body before coming back to the banks of our fecal flow.
+When we eat nuts and seeds, and phytosterols find their way into our everflowing waste stream, our trash-picker enterocytes in our gut lining throw them in their bins, along with actual cholesterol.
+Their bins can only hold so much, though, before they have to go empty them into our body before coming back to the banks of our fecal flow.

-And so if there’s just cholesterol in the waste stream, that’s what loads up the bin, but if there’s phytosterols too, half the bin may be filled with cholesterol and half with phytosterols, leaving the other half’s worth of cholesterol to flush out to sea.
+And so, if there’s cholesterol in the waste stream, that’s what loads up the bin.
+But, if there’s phytosterols, too, half the bin may be filled up with cholesterol, and half with phytosterols—leaving the other half’s worth of cholesterol to flush out to sea.

-Meanwhile our body gets these phytosterols absorbed and says what am I supposed to do with these plant molecules and chucks them back down the trash chute, where trash pickers furher down the line may accidentlay pick them back up again and repeat the process, so in the end, or out the end, because we swallowed all these phytosterols into our gut less excess cholesterol gets reabsorbed and it ends up getting dumped.
-This shows the increased fecal excretion of both dietary and endogenous cholesterol when one eats a phytosterol-rich diet.
+So, in the end, or, out the end, because we swallowed all these phytosterols into our gut, less excess cholesterol gets reabsorbed, and it ends up getting dumped.
+This shows the increased fecal excretion of both dietary and endogenous cholesterol, when one eats a phytosterol-rich diet.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.

 Please consider volunteering to help out on the site.